ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Evaluation

 \subsection{Offline Evaluation}

-To support ongoing development of the copilot and evaluate changes such as prompt modifications and updates to retrieval algorithms or skill selection mechanisms, we developed an evaluation framework that allows testing in hypothetical scenarios without disrupting the service.
-The offline evaluation focuses on assessing the quality of copilot responses after code changes.
+The offline evaluation focuses on assessing the quality of copilot responses after code changes, acting as a guardrail.

-We observed that LLM evaluation often differs significantly from human judgments, especially those made by domain experts, in terms of relevance and usefulness.
-Using a sample of user ratings, we explored the feasibility of employing an LLM to rate copilot responses on a scale from 1 to 5 stars, aiming at simulating human judgment.
-When comparing LLM-generated ratings with human ratings across 54 questions, we found a correlation of only 0.35 (see Figure~\ref{fig:star}), indicating substantial discrepancies between LLM and human evaluations.
-Manual reviews revealed that many responses deemed inaccurate by domain experts were perceived as plausible by non-experts due to subtle errors that only specialists could detect.
+\myparr{LLM Evaluation.} We explored the feasibility of employing an LLM to rate copilot responses, simulating human judgment.
+When comparing LLM-generated ratings with human ratings across 660 questions, we found a correlation of only 0.41 (see Figure~\ref{fig:star}), indicating substantial discrepancies.
+Manual reviews revealed that many responses deemed inaccurate by domain experts were perceived as plausible by non-experts due to subtle errors that only specialists could detect, and responses that received lower ratings from users can be rated higher by the LLM (see Figure~\ref{fig:star2}).
 This highlights the limitations of using LLMs as evaluators for assessing copilot responses, as discussed in~\cite{NLGEval2023}.
-As a result, we prioritize using question-answer pairs from real user conversations with user ratings as benchmarks for evaluating copilot responses whenever feasible.
+As a result, we prioritize using question-answer pairs from user conversations with user ratings as benchmarks for evaluating copilot responses.

-\myparr{Evaluation Framework.} We built an flexible offline evaluation framework (see Figure~\ref{fig:eval}) for all the evaluation/test suites.
-The framework connects to the telemetry database using managed identity, allowing for the download of extensive real user queries, bot outputs, and user feedback.
-A curated set of highly user-rated question-answer pairs serves as the ``golden answer'' in the evaluation process.
-The framework features a runner that uses a configuration file to define which evaluators to include in the evaluation pipeline.
-Each \textbf{evaluator}, inheriting from a base class, implements three main functions: